 splunk diag --upload

-To upload a file you already have, the syntax i:
+To upload a file you already have, the CLI syntax is:

-This command interactively prompts for values such as a splunk.com user name and password, choice of open cases for that user, and a description of the upload.
+diag command interactively prompts for key values, such as your splunk.com user name and password, choice of open cases for that user, and the upload description.

-Upload: Flags to control uploading files Ex: splunk diag --upload [...] --case-number=case-number Case number to attach to, e.g. 200500 --upload-user=UPLOAD_USER splunk.com username to use for uploading --upload-password=UPLOAD_PASSWORD splunk.com password to use for uploading --upload-description=UPLOAD_DESCRIPTION description of file upload for Splunk support --firstchunk=chunk-number For resuming upload of a multi-part upload; select the first chunk to send --chunksize=chunk-size Optional set the chunksize in bytes to be uploaded
+Upload: Flags to control uploading files Ex: splunk diag --upload [...] --case-number=case-number Case number to attach to, e.g. 200500 --upload-user=UPLOAD_USER splunk.com username to use for uploading --upload-description=UPLOAD_DESCRIPTION description of file upload for Splunk support --firstchunk=chunk-number For resuming upload of a multi-part upload; select the first chunk to send --chunksize=chunk-size Optional set the chunksize in bytes to be uploaded

 Diag CLI examples

 These two examples exclude content on the file level.
 A lookup table can be one of several formats, like .csv, .dat, or text.